Swiss wealth tax at a glance

 Persons abroad subject to wealth tax in Switzerland

 In some cases, people who are resident abroad are liable for wealth tax in Switzerland – even if they have never lived in Switzerland.
-This may be the case if they operate a business, own or trade in real estate or property in Switzerland.
+This is the case if they operate a business (sole proprietorship or partnership), own or trade in real estate or own property in Switzerland.
 Also, if persons receive benefits such as pensions or payments from occupational or restricted pension plans, their assets are subject to wealth tax.

 Although these persons are subject to wealth tax in Switzerland, they are only subject to limited taxation.
 This means that only the assets that are in Switzerland or are drawn from Switzerland are subject to wealth tax.
 However, the worldwide assets are used as the basis for determining the tax rate.